[Click below to listen to an audio version of this story.]

 Related article: Five metabolic-health myths—busted

 Metabolic fitness takes practice.

-Developing metabolic fitness requires effort and repetition.
+Developing metabolic fitness and maintaining good metabolic health requires effort and repetition.
 Just like the process of improvement in athletics, martial arts, meditation, or any other practice, consistency is key.
 With the Levels Program you can now access your biometric data in real-time and the initial results may surprise you.